Mid-Market Manufacturers

 Good items went straight back into inventory for resale.

-Parts and repair items were fixed or harvested and went back into inventory to sell.
+Parts and repair items were fixed and went back into inventory to sell.

 Now the owner had a report with real visibility: value of inventory and actual status.